jntakpe/prez-java-8/slides/lambda/practice.md

 ```
 * Create a class implementing **FileFilter** to display files ending with ".json"
 * Use a anonymous **FileFilter** class to display files ending with ".json"
+* Use a lambda to display files ending with ".json"